 Three areas to pay attention to:

 - A consistent schedule.
 I don’t know if there’s a magic number in terms of publication frequency (other than to say that anything less than monthly is a waste of time and anything more than weekly is going to kill you).

 That said, a consistent schedule is important.
 Not only because it helps you stay on track, but because it also gives your readers some sense of what to expect.

 So pick a publication schedule – first Wednesday of the month, every Friday, whatever.
 And stick to it.

 - A consistent voice.
 Lots of professional service firms share newsletter writing among staff.
 Whether because they want to “give everyone a chance” or (more typically) “share the pain of producing content,” too much variation in style, level of complexity and subject matter, ends up appealing to nobody.

-With all the competition for reader attention, the only way your newsletter (and by association, you) will stand out from the pack is if you consistently take a particular position with a particular voice on a particular category of.
+With all the competition for reader attention, the only way your newsletter (and by association, you) will stand out from the pack is if you consistently take a particular position with a particular voice on a particular category of content.

 - A consistent format.
 Grab a copy of Time magazine; watch The Tonight Show; visit the supermarket.
 Have you noticed that week after week, they put the same stuff – the editorials, the monologue, the bananas – in the same place?